nixworks/public/news/2010/09/24/index.md

 ##### Chile
 ### [Chile freezes the assets of San Esteban Mining to fund the cost of the rescue effort from the 2010 Copiap mining accident. ](/news/2010/09/24/chile-freezes-the-assets-of-san-esteban-mining-to-fund-the-cost-of-the-rescue-effort-from-the-2010-copiapo-mining-accident.md)
-_Context: 2010 Copiap mining accident, San Esteban Mining, Chile_
+_Context: San Esteban Mining, Chile, 2010 Copiap mining accident_

 ##### government
 ### [The government of Nigeria opens two swollen dams in Jigawa State, displacing two million people. ](/news/2010/09/24/the-government-of-nigeria-opens-two-swollen-dams-in-jigawa-state-displacing-two-million-people.md)